Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 ## Implementing viewing keys

+Viewing keys act a bit like passwords against the public key (which are like usernames).
+By creating a strong viewing key, it will be computationally infeasible for someone to have unauthorized access to your account by guessing your key.

 Our contract already implements the execute functions we need.
 However, the queries have not yet been implemented.
 At this point, the contract can accept two query messages `all_info` and `am_i_richest` but simply returns a blank response to the caller.

-So let's do something about it and start implementing viewing key queries on this contract.
+So let's do something about it.

 Begin by opening the src/msg.rs file, and find the QueryMsg enum.